-In appropriate cases, the Monitoring Officer may seek to resolve the complaint informally, without the need for further review.
-Such informal resolution may involve the member accepting that his/her conduct was unacceptable and offering an apology, or other remedial action by the authority.
-Where the member or the authority make a reasonable offer of local resolution, but the complainant and/or the subject member are not willing to accept that offer, the Monitoring Officer may take account of this in deciding whether the complaint merits further examination.
+In appropriate cases, the Monitoring Officer, following consultation with the Independent Person, may seek to resolve the complaint informally, without the need for further examination.
+Informal resolution may involve the subject member accepting that their conduct was unacceptable and offering an apology, or other remedial action.

+Where the subject member or the Council makes a reasonable offer of local resolution, but the complainant and/or the subject member are not willing to accept that offer, the Monitoring Officer may take account of this in deciding whether the complaint merits further examination.

-If the complaint alleges criminal conduct or a breach of other regulation by any person, the Monitoring Officer will refer the complainant to the Police or other appropriate regulatory body.
-The Council's dealing with the allegation will cease on the complainant's referral to such bodies.
+If the complainant alleges criminal conduct or a breach of other regulation by any person, the Monitoring Officer will refer the complaint to the Police or other appropriate regulatory body.
+It is likely that the Council will need to put the complaint investigation on hold until any criminal investigation is complete.